w-biggs/pixbox/readme.txt

 A private photo albums plugin.

 == Changelog ==
+- 0.4.2:
+  - FIX: Admin nav links now work correctly when the plugin directory is not /pixbox/.
 - 0.4.1:
   - FIX: CSS is now loaded correctly when the plugin directory is not /pixbox/.
   - FIX: Existing query strings are no longer overwritten on the front-end.